lahiruherath/lahiruherath.github.io/index.md

 **"*Master Studies*"**

 1. Master Thesis: Interactive motion generation on Softbank robotics pepper using Playful.
 Created a new API for the robot that enables reactive behaviour generation on the robot.
-The project will be released with an open source license in due time. https://playful.is.tuebingen.mpg.de/
+The project will be released with an open source license in due time. <a href="https://playful.is.tuebingen.mpg.de/">playful website</a>

-2. Project (Masters): Energy efficient path planning of a hybrid UAV using ROS Gazebo, Octomap and A* Path Planning Algorithm https://www.youtube.com/watch?v=kjXr3PdFTp8&t=56s
+2. Project (Masters): Energy efficient path planning of a hybrid UAV using ROS Gazebo, Octomap and A* Path Planning Algorithm.<a href="https://www.youtube.com/watch?v=kjXr3PdFTp8&t=56s">Video</a>

-3. Colour sorter and a line following robot using MatLab Simulink and Lego Mindstorms https://www.youtube.com/watch?v=sNMEDSKErI0&feature=youtu.be
+3. Colour sorter and a line following robot using MatLab Simulink and Lego Mindstorms <a href=" https://www.youtube.com/watch?v=sNMEDSKErI0&feature=youtu.be">Video</a>

 4. Balancing platform using SciLab, FreeRTOS and Atmel Microcontroller